<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Setting It Up

 Readiness monitoring is seamless with the Hawkin Dynamics Mobile Software.
-First you will want to setup your HD Mobile Software to Readiness settings.
+First, you will want to set up your HD Mobile Software to Readiness settings.
 Click settings (the wheel icon) in the top right-hand corner from the athlete test page.
-Once open, set your comparison population to "Self" and date range to "Last 5-Sessions".
+Once open, set your comparison population to "Self" and date range to "Last 5 Sessions".
 Your average that is displayed in the middle column will now reflect the athlete's moving average for the last 5-sessions. *Note that it is imperative to test regularly to gain a true understanding of readiness day-to-day.

 We suggest using the percent change method of assessing an athlete's readiness because it is simple to use, and quick to digest for both the practitioner and athlete.
 In the third column, you will see the percent change from the first column (your selected test) to the second column (the set average from above).
-In the fourth column an arrow will represent the direction of change for that given metric.
+In the fourth column, an arrow will represent the direction of change for that given metric.
 If the change is 0% there will be a flat line shown.

 *If you prefer using Z-Scores or Modified Z-Scores our HD Cloud (computer) App quickly displays those as well.